juampe/docker-pi-hole-dot/README.md

 # Pi-hole DoT

-## Description
+## About

-Pi-hole Docker image from [Pi-hole](https://pi-hole.net) with unboud DNS over TLS for several providers
+🐳 Pi-hole Docker image  from [Pi-hole](https://pi-hole.net) with unbound DNS over TLS for several providers

 The unbound daemon runs in 0.0.0.0#5353 and Pi Hole can use it as upstream DNS.

+## Multi-platform image

+* Supported platforms:
+  * linux/amd64
+  * linux/arm/v7
+  * linux/arm64/v8

 ## Workflow scheme